seanbechhofer/advent_of_code_2020/README.md

 ## Day 3

 Nice problem this one.
 Some basic modular arithmetic to deal with the "wrap around".
-I made my first blunder on this problem, forgetting to `strip()` the lines after reading them, which meant the map had newlines in it.
+I made my first blunder on this problem, forgetting to `strip()` the lines after reading them, which meant the map had newlines in it and my first submission was wrong.

 ## Day 4

-Part 1 was straightforward, but I ended up faffing around a lot with regular expressions to get part two right.
+Part one was straightforward, but I ended up faffing around a lot with regular expressions to get part two right.

 I've been trying to second-guess the problems now as well, thinking about how a solution might be easily extended to part two.